Allard Baird: Boston Red Sox

 Baird joined the Boston Red Sox in 2006 as an assistant to the general manager after his firing in Kansas City, and later was named vice president and director of professional scouting.

-Baird later became the senior vice president of player personnel, serving under President of Baseball Operations Dave Dombrowski.
+Baird later became the senior vice president of player personnel, serving under president of baseball operations Dave Dombrowski.
 The Red Sox won the World Series three times during Baird's time with the team; 2007, 2013, and 2018.

 New York Mets

 On November 28, 2018, Baird was hired by the New York Mets, to work for new general manager Brodie Van Wagenen.
+He performed that role until November 6, 2020.